 Some example IT consultant / Technology consultant roles are:

 - Field Technical Consultant

 Experience needed: Since IT and technology consulting is a technical field, those in this line of work have educational backgrounds in computer technology.
-Overall, these consultants need to have vast experience and knowledge of computers and software.
+Overall, these consultants need to have vast experience and knowledge of computers and software, both old and new.

-Larger companies will usually have their own internal lawyers or a law firm on contract, while many medium and small businesses don’t have the need for someone full-time.
+Larger companies will usually have their own internal lawyers or a law firm on contract, while many medium and small businesses don’t need someone full-time.

 A part of the larger marketing category, social media consultants are a relatively new area of consultancy.
 A social media consultant ensures a business is doing all it can to drive potential customers to its website via its social media channels.

-These days, businesses must ensure they meet all manner of environmental regulations.
-A sustainability consultant might be someone with a Bachelor in Environmental Science who can help a business identify ways to reduce its carbon footprint and take on more sustainable practices.
+These days, sustainable businesses must ensure they meet all manner of environmental regulations.
+A sustainability consultant might be someone with a Bachelor in Environmental Science who can help a business be more sustainable by identifying ways to reduce its carbon footprint and take on more sustainable practices.

 Experience needed: Sustainability is a broad type of consulting that covers many niches.
 A sustainability consultant might have a background in environmental policy or law or a business education with a passion for eco-conscious business development.

 Sales consultants have a wide range of skills that help drive a business’s revenue.
 This can range from helping incentivize the sales team to improving the sales process on the customer’s side.
-A sales consultant is a relationship and negotiation expert.
+A sales consultant is a communication, relationship, and negotiation expert.